nitin42/react-perf-devtool/README.md

 ### Log the measures to a console

-This prints the performance measures to a console.
+Performance measures can also be logged to a console.
 With every re-render, measures are updated and logged to the console.

 <img src="http://g.recordit.co/YX44uaVr3I.gif">